4Crawler Offroad - Custom Leaf Spring Shackles

 18. What options are available for the 2WD B-series Mazda pickups?

-We have 2 shackle options for the B-series pickups running the Belltech lowering springs.
-Both are 1" longer than stock, similar to the T-100 shackles, but feature the proper offset sides to match the Mazda spring hanger width.
-One set uses full sized 18mm dia. bolts, cost US$95.00.
-The other set uses 18mm dia. sleeves, cost US$125.00.
+We have a shackle option for the B-series pickups running the Belltech lowering springs.
+The shackles are 1" longer than stock, similar to the T-100 shackles, but feature the proper offset sides to match the Mazda spring hanger width and uses 18mm dia. sleeves, cost US$125.00.
 The shackles with sleeves are easier to install as you fit the short sleeves inside the bushings then slide the shackle bolts through the sleeves.
-They also allow you to torque down the bolts onto the sleeves.
+They also allow you to torque down the bolts onto the sleeves, the same as the factory shouldered bolts This is the style that Flake Garage installed.

 These longer spring shackles are needed to handle the longer than stock Belltech springs and prevent the shackles from hitting the frame.
 One downside is tha added length will result in added lift height.
-To counter that and also to re-center the rear wheels in the wheel well arch and restore the original driveshaft length, we have a combined 1" lowering / relocation block.
-This block is US$85.00, add $9.00 for a pair of longer center bolts.
-This block is designed to bolt to the Belltech spring pack using the center bolts.
-There's recesses in the block for the head of that bolt at either 3/4" or 1" offset The block then has a 9/16" center pin that fits into the spring perch on your axle.
+To counter that and also to re-center the rear wheels in the wheel well arch and restore the original driveshaft length, an option is a combined 1" lowering / relocation block.
+This block fits in between the Belltech spring pack, the spring center bolt fitss into one of the offset holes and the pin on the other side fits into the spring perch or other lowering block.
+You may be able to accomplish the same effect by drilling an offset center bolt hole in your existing lowering blocks.
+There's recesses in the block for the head of that bolt at a typical 1" offset The block then has a 9/16" center pin that fits into the spring perch on your axle.

 Ordering information